 Anyway, as interesting as I think the tunnel is, we soon emerged from the dark into the early morning light.

 The Amtrak Cascades rolls north as the sun rises in the east.
-Photo by David Newman.
+David Newman

-The cardboard heat sleeves beckoned us back to Seattle for “The Ultimate Coffee Run” with 2 Days in Seattle. :)
+The cardboard heat sleeves beckoned us back to Seattle for “The Ultimate Coffee Run”. 🙂 David Newman